hashimoton/clistudy/README.md

-# clistudy
-Study about Command Line Tool Designs
+# A Study of Command Line Tools